 Recent exhibitions include the Museum of Contemporary Art Krakow, New Museum Ideas City, Chase Manhattan Plaza with the Lower Manhattan Cultural Council LACE Gallery Los Angeles, and a forthcoming exhibition of her work at the Sackler Museum, Beijing in 2013

 She has been the recipient of grants and awards for her installations; Among them the Pollock/Krasner grant and a New York Foundation for the Arts Fellowship in the category of Architecture and Environmental Structures , NewYork State Council of the Arts New Media Technology, Puffin Foundation, the Australia Council for the Arts and others.

 In Dec 2009 Glesta was commissioned to do a work through ARtport and the United Nations for the Climate Change conference in Copenhagen.
 Her multi-channel video installation “Cycle Interrupted”, has been shown in the Copenhagen Summit in 2009 and for the Cancun Summit in 2010.

 Glesta has lectured about her work and about site specific public art throughout the world.

-Recognizing that artists who would like to work in the public are not educated about some of the essential tools to do so, Glesta developed the concept of the program “Reconfiguring Site” at the School of Visual Arts to offer a “nuts and bolts” as well as a conceptually challenging program.
+Having recognized the lack of information and resources available to artists interested in working in the public, Glesta developed the concept of the program “Reconfiguring Site” at the School of Visual Arts, offering a “nuts and bolts” as well as a conceptually challenging program.